Jos

 Q321079

-Jos is a city in the North-Central region of the Federal Republic of Nigeria.
+Jos is a city in the North-Central region of Nigeria.
 The city has a population of about 900,000 residents based on the 2006 census.
 Popularly called "J-Town", it is the administrative capital and largest city of Plateau State.
-The city is situated on the Jos Plateau which is embedded in the Guinea Savannah of North-Central Nigeria.
-It connects most of the North-Eastern capitals to the Federal Capital Territory Abuja by road.
-Driving in and out of Jos, traffic encounters very steep sloppy bends and breathtaking mountainous sceneries typical of the plateau landform.
-The name of the state (Plateau State) was coined from its affiliation to this landform.
+The city is situated on the Jos plateau which is lies within the Guinea Savannah of North-Central Nigeria.
+It connects most of the North-Eastern capitals to the Federal Capital Territory Abuja, by road.
+Driving in and out of Jos, traffic encounters very steep and windy bends and mountainous sceneries typical of the plateau, from which the state derives its name.

-During British colonial rule, Jos became an important centre for tin mining when the colonialists discovered huge deposits of cassiterite the main ore for the metal.
-It is also the trading hub of the state as commercial activities are steadily increasing.
+During the period of British colonial rule, Jos became an important centre for tin mining after large deposits of cassiterite, the main ore for the metal, were discovered.
+It is also the trading hub of Plateau State as commercial activities are steadily increasing.

 History